George Allen (American football coach): CFL, USFL, and Long Beach State

-Following Allen's death, the team played one additional season in 1991 under Willie Brown, then dropped the football program.
+Following Allen's death, the team played one additional season in 1991 under Willie Brown, then LBSU dropped the football program.

 Legacy

 Allen was considered one of the hardest-working coaches in football.
 He is credited by some with popularizing the coaching trend of 16-hour (or longer) work-days.
 He sometimes slept at the Redskin Park complex he designed.
 Allen's need for full organizational control and his wild spending habits would create friction between him and the team owners he worked for.
 Edward Bennett Williams, the Redskins' president, once famously said, "George was given an unlimited budget and he exceeded it."
 In ending Allen's second stint as the Rams' head coach after only two preseason games in 1978, Carroll Rosenbloom said, "I made a serious error of judgment in believing George could work within our framework." and "He got unlimited authority and exceeded it."
 Allen was also notorious for his paranoia, regularly believing that his practices were being spied upon and that his offices were bugged.
 He even went as far as being the first coach in the NFL to employ a full-time security man, Ed Boynton, to keep potential spies away and patrol the woods outside Redskin Park.

 As documented by NFL Films, Allen was known to eat ice cream or peanut butter for many meals because it was easy to eat, and saved time so Allen could get back to preparing for the next game.
 Allen kept in shape as a coach, and would run several miles at the start of each day.
 He did not curse, smoke, or drink, instead habitually consuming milk (some suspected that this beverage of choice arose from ulcers they suspected the always-high-strung coach to suffer from).
 Coach Allen would later be appointed by President Ronald Reagan to the President's Council on Physical Fitness and Sports.
-It's interesting to note President Richard Nixon (an armchair coach) once "recommended" the team run an end-around play by wide receiver Roy Jefferson.
+It is interesting to note that President Richard Nixon (an armchair coach) once "recommended" the team run an end-around play by wide receiver Roy Jefferson.
 Allen agreed, choosing to run the play against the San Francisco 49ers in the 1971 NFC Divisional playoff game.
 Jefferson was tackled by the 49ers' Cedrick Hardman for a 13-yard loss on the play, a game the Redskins lost by four points.